Abbreviation at End of Sentence

 Correct: Marine mammals are seals, whales, otters, etc. . . .

-If an abbreviation followed by an ellipsis appears between sentences, the period marking the end of the previous sentence is retained.
-If that sentence ends in an abbreviation, use just the one period for both the abbreviation and the end of the sentence, and three for the ellipsis: four periods in all, not five.
+If a sentence ends in an abbreviation followed by an ellipsis, use just one period for both the abbreviation and the end of the sentence, and three for the ellipsis: four periods in all, not five.

 Example

 • Original: Wake up at 6 a.m., when the day is still full of possibility.
 Having completed all your work by afternoon, have a calm and relaxing evening.
 You can then go to bed early.
 Or so they say.
-In reality, the day is over at noon.
+We all know the day is over at noon.

 Shortened: Wake up at 6 a.m. . . .
 You can then go to bed early. . . .
-In reality, the day is over at noon.
+We all know the day is over at noon.

 Abbreviation in quotation marks